 We try to make your travel overseas as easy and affordable as possible.
-Please note that you must physically attend all of your Arcadia orientation in Edinburgh, which begins on the posted program arrival date.
+Please note that you must physically attend all of your Arcadia orientation, which begins on the posted program arrival date.
 To get yourself there on-time, you’ll have many travel aspects to consider, including obtaining your Visa.

 - You’ll have to check in to orientation by 3:00 pm on the program start date.
 Once completed, we will provide you with transportation to your host institution.
 (Please note that arrival details for some programs, particularly the Stirling International Summer School, can differ.
 Your program manager will inform you of the arrangements for your program.)